csqrs/onlinejamming/README.md

 * be able to hear themselves in the application audio, not just physically (headphones)
 * listen and adjust their own volume so that they can hear everyone

+It is possible to do mixing in WebRTC.
+But nobody has done it.
+There's a site ([webrtcH4cKs](https://webrtchacks.com/)) where a coupld of guys publish all kinds of hacks on WebRTC, a bunch of sample/proof of concept code for a variety of things, and the roots of being able to mix are there.
+But someone will have to actually do it.
+Maybe I will some day. [ Muaz Khan](https://github.com/muaz-khan) has some amazing WebRTC coding examples, including code to mix multiple streams.
+This is where I would start.
+Yet [ more code ](https://www.webrtc-experiment.com/), from Muaz Khan.
+Tons and tons of it.

 [ How to disable audio processing in Jitsi (from April 2020) ](https://community.jitsi.org/t/higher-audio-quality/31441)

 Create a meeting, but copy and paste the following after the name of the meeting: